oimoyu/blender_bonex_document/source/example.rst

 Parameters Tips
 ------------------------

+**Before Start: Rigidbody parameters is not real time pass, cause it is consume performance.
+You need to restart playback to see rigidbody parameters changed result.**

 **Parameter adjustment techniques, the following techniques are also applicable to other physics engines**

 For rigid bodies on a chain, it is equivalent to having a spring between them to connect them two by one.
 You need to adjust the appropriate parameters to make it meet the results you want.